kayamustafa/Lexical-analyzer/README.md

 # Lexical-analyzer

 Lexical Analyzer for BigAdd Language.
-İnformation about language is in the BiggAddLang.docx file.
+Information about language is in the BiggAddLang.docx file.

 ## How does it work?